SmarterApp/TDS_ItemRenderer/README.md

 If building all components from scratch the following build order is needed:

-* sharedmultijardev
+* sharedmultijar
 * ResourceBundler

 ## Dependencies
-ItemRendererDev has a number of direct dependencies that are necessary for it to function.
+ItemRenderer has a number of direct dependencies that are necessary for it to function.
 These dependencies are already built into the Maven POM files.

 ### Compile Time Dependencies